N-Nagorny/nmos-cpp/Documents/Dependencies.md

 2. Run `pip install conan`, on some platforms with Python 2 and Python 3 installed this may need to be `pip3 install conan`
    Note: Conan evolves fairly quickly, so it's worth running `pip install --upgrade conan` regularly
 3. Install a [DNS Service Discovery](#dns-service-discovery) implementation, since this isn't currently handled by Conan
+4. Create a Kaitai Struct C++ runtime library Conan package, since this isn't currently in ConanCenter
+   - Open `Development/third_party/kaitai_conan_package`
+   - Execute `conan create .
+5977ba116e6ee7c2f0bbcc20f29718b1420bdfc9@`

 Now follow the [Getting Started](Getting-Started.md) instructions directly.
 Conan is used to download the rest of the dependencies.

-If you prefer not to use Conan, you must install Boost, WebSocket++, OpenSSL and C++ REST SDK as detailed below then call CMake with `-DUSE_CONAN:BOOL="0"` when building nmos-cpp.
+If you prefer not to use Conan, you must install Boost, WebSocket++, OpenSSL, C++ REST SDK and Kaitai Struct C++ runtime library as detailed below then call CMake with `-DUSE_CONAN:BOOL="0"` when building nmos-cpp.

 ### Boost C++ Libraries